cdisc-org/analysis-results-standard/project/docs/DisplaySubSection.md

 # Class: DisplaySubSection

-_An occurrence of a display section containing text that is ordered with respect to other occurrences of the same type of display section._
+_An occurrence of a display section containing text._